 Health and Safety Inspections will be conducted in a manner that reduces exposure for staff and students.
-The department is developing self-assessments/quizzes for students to take regarding health and safety policies.
+The department has developed alternative processes to help remind and engage students regarding health and safety policies.

-Residence Life and Housing will collaborate with Facilities Management to incorporate CDC and RI DOH state guidelines in some of the following ways:
+Residence Life and Housing has collaborated with Facilities Management to incorporate CDC and RI Department of Health guidelines in some of the following ways:

-- Develop/enhance rubrics and expectations for custodial staff cleaning procedures accompanied by training modules.
+- Developed/enhanced rubrics and expectations for custodial staff cleaning procedures accompanied by training modules.

-- Identify ways to increase social distancing within community bathrooms, i.e. if there are three sinks in a bathroom, turning off the water to the middle sink so that there is distance between two students.
-Sink and stall assignments are also under consideration.
+- Identified ways to increase social distancing within community bathrooms, i.e. if there are three sinks in a bathroom, turning off the water to the middle sink so that there is distance between two students.

-- Establish common area and bathroom capacities in support of social distancing practices.
+- Established common area and bathroom capacities in support of social distancing practices.

-- Residence Life and Housing will fully develop a building breakdown of common areas for internal use for staffing needs, and post cleaning expectations and occupancy capacities for these spaces within every residential community.
+- Residence Life and Housing has fully developed a building breakdown of common areas for internal use for staffing needs, and posted cleaning expectations and occupancy capacities for these spaces within every residential community.

-The Mailroom will implement a new zero contact mail delivery system for all University departments by August, and implement one-directional travel through the area, with 6-foot space markers on floors.
-Additionally, the mailroom will use a schedule or text system, whenever possible, for mail and package pick-up for both students and departments, to avoid long waiting lines.
+The Mailroom has implemented a zero-contact mail delivery system for all University departments, and implemented one-directional travel through the area, with 6-foot space markers on floors.
+Additionally, the mailroom uses a schedule or text system, whenever possible, for mail and package pick-up for both students and departments, to avoid long waiting lines.

 Reopening Roger | Covid-19 Pledge | Health & Safety Protocols | Screen, Test and Trace | Learning | Working | Dining | Living | Athletics and Fitness | Meetings and Events | Shuttle Service | FAQ | Report Noncompliance | Updates